mikeabasov/mbf/_posts/2013-03-05-stop-browsing-techcrunch-get-involved-in-your-startup-community.markdown

 Trust me that nobody's gonna judge you unless you're being an ass.
 On the contrary, soon enough you'll make a few genuine connections within your local (and global) startup scene.

-_"...Wait Mike, didn't you just say that surfing the Web is bad?"_
+_"...Wait Misha, didn't you just say that surfing the Web is bad?"_

 Being a passive observer is bad.
 Being a participant isn't.